krainboltgreene/termnote/README.md

   * Text, a blob of text called `content` [optional: and `title`]
   * List, a list of `items` [optional: and `title`]
   * Code, a syntax highlighted blob called `source`
+  * Image, an image in a relative directory to the yaml file

 You can change the way things are printed out by overriding the classes for your specific presentation, but only if you do things programatically.